February 3, 2021

 Dale Carnegie once mentioned that “Quality is remembered long after the price is forgotten.”
 The statement is so true in the regular context too.
 Imagine a long dreamt holiday tour to your dream destination.
 The hotel you stayed in provided the best hospitality and took extra care of your needs and requirements.
 In the given situation, though you might have paid more than the economy room available in another hotel, you would only remember the Quality of hospitality and your experiences, while the amount of money you spent might fade away from your memory with time.
 Therefore, it can be quickly concluded that the Quality of products and services produced by any organization would certainly gain preference over the number of such goods and services.
 Let us understand what Quality Management is and how tools such as Six Sigma help in Quality Management.
-This blog would also highlight the importance of Six Sigma in Quality Management.
+This blog will also highlight the importance of Six Sigma in Quality Management.

 Quality Management is Inevitable!